 Top entry litter boxes are excellent for helping control the amount of litter that gets tracked all over your house.
 The primary reason is that they are truly fully enclosed on all of the side walls, not much can sneak out through a swinging door or an open side.

-On top of this they force your cat to hop in and out of the box which shakes off a good chunk of the litter too which is an added bonus.
+On top of this they force your cat to hop in and out of the box which shakes off a good chunk of the litter.

-As an added benefit, some cats simply prefer this type of environment for their pooping and peeing, it is very enclosed and private which means nobody is going to bother them while they go.
+As an added benefit, some cats simply prefer this type of environment for their pooping and peeing, it is very private which means nobody is going to bother them while they go.

 My cat Lexi loves to wait outside the litter box and pounce on Beast when she exits, but she doesn’t bother her while inside.
 So having a fully enclosed environment where Beast doesn’t see Lexi is very helpful.